Barcelona confirms women can swim topless in city pools

 A spokeswoman for Barcelona council told CNN that there is no written rule governing what people can wear at municipal pools, but discrimination based on gender is prohibited.

-The spokeswoman emphasized that topless bathing is nothing new in the city.
+The spokeswoman emphasized that topless bathing is nothing new in the second-largest city in Spain.

-"At most municipal pools it has been completely normal for women to go topless for some time," she told CNN.
+"At most municipal pools, it has been completely normal for women to go topless for some time," she told CNN.
 "This is not a new initiative."

-The report has been sent to every municipal pool on the recommendation that non-discriminatory policies be applied throughout their facilities.
+The report has been sent to every municipal pool on the recommendation that nondiscriminatory policies be applied throughout their facilities.

 Mugrons Lliures celebrated the news, tweeting that Barcelona is now more "egalitarian" and "free."
 The city is a hugely popular travel destination thanks to its groundbreaking food scene, unique architecture and legendary nightlife.

 Plus there's a three mile long beach.